top of page

 Topic 1:

-Latin American Cartels, drug abuse and
+Latin American Cartels, Drug Abuse and

 Drug-related issues in Latin America are deeply rooted in historical legacies of colonialism, socio-economic inequality, and political instability, and they cannot be fully understood without examining the broader context.
 Drawing from personal experience in both Mexico and the U.S., the writer emphasizes the need to move beyond stereotypes and simplistic narratives, particularly regarding drug cartels and the fentanyl crisis.
 Cartels are not just criminal groups; they are powerful networks embedded in society, enabled by corruption, poverty, and international demand—especially from the U.S. Tackling these problems requires a comprehensive, empathetic approach that includes understanding historical context, the socio-political factors at play, and learning from real-world examples like Mexico and Colombia.
 Ultimately, addressing the root causes and human impact of drug trafficking and violence is essential for fostering justice, stability, and improved quality of life across the region.